webXcerpt/openCPQ-odoo/product_opencpq/ZZZ_TODO.md

   undefined.
 - Translate German comments to English.
 [Mostly done.]
 - Refactorings:
-  - Rename files, views, QWeb templates, JS classes, ..., keeping `../product_opencpq_layout` compatible.
+  - Rename views, QWeb templates, JS classes, ..., keeping `../product_opencpq_layout` compatible.
     (Apparently the only name from `product_opencpq` used by `product_opencpq_layout` is `configuration_html`, at least for now.)